Are you stuck inside a new home infested with mold?

-Latent defects: those that aren’t obvious or simply aren’t visible.
+Latent defects: those that are not obvious or simply are not visible.

-Defects can range from structural issues such as foundation problems to simple ones such as crown molding or an incorrect paint color.
+Defects can range from structural issues such as foundation problems to simple issues such as crown molding or incorrect paint color.
 Burg Simpson’s Denver construction defect attorneys have been fighting for the rights of homeowners and homeowner associations for more than 20 years.
 And not just in Colorado.
 Burg Simpson is a nationally recognized leader in construction defect litigation.
-Visit our Construction Defects OVERVIEW page for more information about how we can help you.

 One of the most significant investments most people will ever make is purchasing their home.
-At Burg Simpson, we believe you should get what you pay for.
-We’ve fought for homeowners for decades and have been recognized as a leading construction defects law firm.
+The professional construction defect attorneys at Burg Simpson believe you should get what you pay for.
+Our attorneys have fought for homeowners for decades and have been recognized as a leading construction defects law firm.
 Our construct defect attorneys have successfully represented thousands of homeowners.

-Most people don’t realize that you don’t have to be the original buyer of your home to pursue recourse against the builder or developer if construction defects appear.
-You could also have a claim against anyone else involved in the construction of your home, from the sub-contractors to the suppliers.
+Most people do not realize that you do not have to be the original buyer of your home to pursue recourse against the builder or developer if construction defects appear.
+You could also have a claim against anyone else involved in the construction of your home, from the general and sub-contractors to the suppliers.

 We care about more than just a check.
-We’ll work hard to get construction defects repaired permanently so you don’t end up in the same place two years from now.
+We will work hard to get construction defects repaired permanently so you do not end up in the same place two years from now.
 We help homeowners identify qualified professionals to evaluate the problems, assess repair alternatives and realistically estimate costs.
 Because these cases can take time, we also help homeowners deal with emergency repairs until we reach some kind of resolution.

 Litigation can be costly and time-consuming.
 In these cases, we strive to negotiate an amicable resolution with the responsible parties, before it makes it to a courtroom.
-However, that’s not always possible.
-We’re willing and able to pursue a lawsuit to its conclusion, including appeals and the resolution of any lingering insurance coverage issues.
+However, that is not always possible.
+We are willing and able to pursue a lawsuit to its conclusion, including appeals and the resolution of any lingering insurance coverage issues.

 Tell us the details of your case now by filling out a FREE Case Evaluation form here.